What parents can expect from us

 Entrusting the care of your child to someone else is not a decision to be taken lightly.
 It is important that the private foster carer − and all other members of their household - are suitable and will take good care of your child.

-If you tell us about a private fostering arrangement you will be asked to give basic information about yourself, your child and the person who is planning to care for them.
-We will then:
+If you tell us about a private fostering arrangement you'll be asked to give basic information about yourself, your child and the person who is planning to care for them.
+We'll then:

 - arrange to speak to all the parties involved to ensure that they fully understand what this entails and are aware of their responsibilities